percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mongodb.md

 ### Check data

+To check the data:
+{.power-number}

 1. Open the **MongoDB Instances Overview** dashboard.
 2. Set the **Service Name** to the newly-added service.

 #### Query Analytics

+To see the query analytics for the service:
+{.power-number}

 1. Open **PMM Query Analytics**.
 2. In the **Filters** panel: